 Seborrheic Keratoses are harmless, common skin growths that first appear during adult life.
 As time goes by, more growths appear.
-Some persons have a very large number of them.
+Some people have a very large number of them.
 Seborrheic Keratoses appear on both covered and uncovered parts of the body; they are not caused by sunlight.
 The tendency to develop Seborrheic Keratoses is inherited.

-How is Seborrheic Keratosis treated?
+How are Seborrheic Keratoses treated?

 Seborrheic Keratoses can be removed utilizing various methods.
 Many patients wish to remove Seborrheic Keratoses if they are unsightly, itches, or annoys you by rubbing against your clothes.
 The best treatment for you will be determined based upon examination.